 Aking is a rock melody South African group based in Bellville.
 It was founded by the late Hunter Kennedy and Jacoventer in 2007 and collaborated with Hennie Van Halen (bass) and Laudo Liebenberg (vocalist and guitarist).

 Interestingly, the band has been playing alongside Fokofpolisiekar Dieheuwels Fantasies and Van Coke Kartel in their concept project known as VanFokKingTasies.
 However, Aking has toured in almost all regions in South Africa where they performed in main functions such as Oppikoppi music festivals and Coke zero festival in 2009, where they shared the stage with the international bands such as “Snow patrol”, “oasis”, and the “panic!
 At the disco”.
 The popularity made their songs top in South African radio stations such as KFM, Campus radio stations, and 5FM.
-The band also featured on the 7de Laan (SABC 2 soap opera) in October 2015.

 2. The Bang